ik1xpv/ExtIO_sddc/README.md

 - The reference calibration can be adjusted in the dialog GUI in a range of +/- 200 ppm. (#171)
 - The tuner IF center frequency is moved to 4.570 MHz that is the standard for RT820T.
 We were using 5 MHz before when we did not have yet fine tune ability. (#159)
 - Support for AVX/2/512 instructions added.
 This change may reduce CPU usage for some modern hardware.(#152)
-- The Kaiser-Bessel IF filter with 85% of Nyquist band are computer at initialization.
+- The Kaiser-Bessel IF filter with 85% of Nyquist band are computed at initialization.
 It simplifies managment of IF filters (#147)
 - Add automatically build verification for both master branch and PRs.
 This  feature of the Github environment speeds development checks(#141)

  So far the known issues: